danielfcollier/py-edge-ai-acoustic-monitoring-app/CONTRIBUTING.md

-# Contributing to py-umik-base-app
+# Contributing to py-edge-ai-acoustic-monitoring-app

-Thank you for your interest in contributing to the **py-umik-base-app**!
-I welcome contributions to help improve this audio analysis framework.
+Thank you for your interest in contributing to the **py-edge-ai-acoustic-monitoring-app**!
+I welcome contributions to help improve this acoustic monitoring app.

 This guide will help you set up your development environment and understand the workflows.